LoamMarket/docs/tos/terms-of-service.md

 ● Sell or otherwise transfer your profile.

-● Engage in market manipulation, including wash trading, spoofing, or other fraudulent trading practices.
+● Engage in market manipulation, including wash trading, spoofing, collusion, or other fraudulent practices.

 ● Engage in gambling behavior, including making uninformed predictions, consistently inaccurate predictions, or guessing rather than informed professional assessment.

+● Attempt to treat prediction markets as financial instruments, derivatives, or securities, or engage in activities suggesting such treatment.

 ● Create multiple accounts to circumvent bans or restrictions.